Headquarters and Mailing Address:

 Dr. Lemus has a B.S. from St. Mary of the Woods College and a Ph.D. in international relations from the University of Miami.
 Dr. Lemus is married to Ricardo Becerra.

-Olivia Alperstein joined Progressive Congress in November 2015.
+Olivia Alperstein joined Progressive Congress, now Congressional Progressive Caucus Center, in November 2015.
 Her prior experience includes work in communications, development, legal organizations, political campaigns, and not-for-profit advocacy.
 She received a Bachelor of Arts in Classical Civilization and Theater from Wesleyan University.

 Robert L. Borosage is the founder and president of the Institute for America’s Future and co-director of its sister organization, the Campaign for America’s Future.
 The organizations were launched by 100 prominent Americans to develop the policies, message and issue campaigns to help forge an enduring majority for progressive change in America.